-- Product designer and/or UX researcher (sometimes one person)
+- Product designer and/or UX researcher (often the same person)

-The product manager is the person on the team who is responsible for owning and representing the needs of the business.
-The PM’s job is to understand the business needs and turn them into actionable ideas.
-Similarly, you’ll have a product designer or UX researcher that will work with the PM to turn these ideas into full-fledged designs and prototypes.
-The tech lead, in turn, is responsible for estimating the amount of technical work involved and leading the engineering effort.
-From there, you have a number of backend and frontend engineers as appropriate.
+The product manager (PM) is the team member responsible for owning and representing the needs of the business.
+The PM’s job is to turn the needs of the business into clear objectives and goals while also leading the team effort in coming up with ideas to achieve success.
+The product designer or UX researcher works with the PM to gather user data and turn ideas into designs and prototypes.
+The tech lead is responsible for leading the engineering effort by estimating the technical work involved and guiding frontend and backend engineersappropriately

-While software developers focus on the individual components, the operations engineer will be responsible for the system as a whole.
+Software developers remained focused on the individual components, the operations engineer focused for the system as a whole.
 They’ll take a holistic approach to ensuring that the entire system is running reliably and functioning correctly.
-This in turn will free up software developers to spend more time on feature development and less time on operations.
+In turn, by spending less time on operations, developers spend more time on feature development.

 The Ops Skillset

-Our systems engineering skills involve designing, building, operating, scaling, and debugging systems.
-Our role has required us to have an overall understanding of the systems we're responsible for.
-This means spotting weaknesses, potential areas of improvement, and understanding how changes may affect the overall reliability and performance of a system.
+The systems engineering skills are present when designing, building, operating, scaling, and debugging systems.
+As operations engineers we're required to develop an understanding of the overall system we're responsible for and in turn spot weaknesses, areas of improvement, and understand how changes may impact a system's overall reliability and performance.

 The Skills We Need

 Here’s the skills we’ll need to level up on or even still acquire.
-The evolution in different directions of the operations role has resulted in an uneven distribution of these skills.
+Because of the haphazard evolution of the operations role in different directions caused by different views of what DevOps is, this has resulted in an uneven distribution of these skills.

-Remember the ops person is a utility player.
-They’re not there to be a developer.
-Being proficient in the language means being able to read it, code light features and fix light bugs, and doing some code review.
-If you’re quizzing the person on fizz-buzz or asking them to do something with b-tree, you’re probably doing it wrong.
-However, if you’re asking them to code a basic function, or read a block of code, explain it, and show points of potential system failure, congrats!
+Keep in mind the ops person serves a utility player on the team.
+They’re not on the team to be just another developer.
+Being proficient in a language equates to being able to read it, code light features as well as fix trivial bugs, and doing some degree of code review.
+If you’re quizzing the them on b-tree or asking them about fizz-buzz solutions, you’re probably doing it wrong.
+However, if you’re asking them to code a basic function, or read a code block, explain it, and show potential system failure points, then congratulations!
 You’re doing it right.

 The Ops Role Responsibilities

-We need to be able to articulate a set of responsibilities to our organization; to explain the role, because without a job description, you have no job.
-And, if you can’t explain it, then someone else will… And that possibly means your job will be explained away because of “NoOps”.
+We need to be able to articulate a set of responsibilities, explain the role, and articulate a job description.
+Management and coworkers not being able to answer, "What does that person do here?" leads to job instability.
+Plus, if you can’t explain your job, then someone else will for you… And that possibly means your job being explained away with “NoOps” as its replacement.

-Much of the ops role will be reclaiming past responsibilities that developers started to own.
-Again, the ops person won’t be the sole person responsible for these areas, but they will be the primary owner and tasked with enabling their fellow teammates to meet these challenges where appropriate.
+The ops role will reclaim responsibilities developers started to own as DevOps began to grow.
+Remember, this isn't a return to silos.
+They will not be the sole owner of these areas.
+The ops person will be the primary owner and tasked with enabling their fellow teammates to meet these challenges where appropriate.

-Take a simple task like passing an event between parts of a serverless system.
-The average person will do what they know, and and stick to what they did last time.
-But even such a simple task can be solved in a variety of ways on AWS.
-What are the pros and cons of SNS over SQS?
-What about a Lambda fanout function?
-Perhaps the event should be written to persistent storage like S3 or DynamoDB and events from those actions be used to trigger more work actions?
+Just take a simple task like passing an event between the components of a serverless system.
+Most people will do what they know, and and stick to what they've previously done and are comfortable with.
+But even such a simple task can be solved in a variety of ways that may not occur to an engineer.
+When do you use SQS over SNS; or even both in conjunction?
+Maybe a Lambda function fanout?
+Perhaps event data should be written to persistent storage first, such as S3 or DynamoDB, and use events from those actions used to trigger the next action?